Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #probability-theory, #bayes-theorem.continuous-variables

-## Discuss the characteristics and normalization condition of the uniform distribution over a finite interval $(c, d)$.
+## Discuss the characteristics and normalization condition of the uniform distribution over a finite interval $(c, d)$

 The uniform distribution over the interval $(c, d)$ is defined by the density function $p(x) = \frac{1}{d-c}$ for $x \in (c, d)$ and $p(x) = 0$ otherwise.
 This density function is normalized such that$$\int_c^d \frac{1}{d-c} \mathrm{d} x = 1,$$ensuring that the total probability over the interval $(c, d)$ is 1.